 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Adobe has released security updates to address a vulnerability in Adobe Flash Player 18.104.22.168 or earlier versions for Windows and Macintosh and Adobe Flash Player 22.214.171.1246 or earlier versions for Linux.
-Exploitation of this vulnerability could allow an attacker to take control of an affected system.
+Adobe has released Flash Player desktop version 188.8.131.526 to address a critical vulnerability (CVE-2015-0311) in 184.108.40.2067 and earlier versions for Windows and Macintosh.
+This vulnerability could allow an attacker to take control of the affected system.

 Users and administrators are encouraged to review Adobe Security Bulletin APSB15-01 and apply the necessary updates.